Millennial’s Guide to Homeowners Insurance

 You should also read up on what your homeowners insurance covers when it comes to weather-related disasters – and what it doesn’t.
 A few important severe weather coverage notes:

-Of course, one goal of homeowners insurance is to make major, storm-related repairs less burdensome, but it’s also important to have a homeowners insurance policy you can comfortably afford month to month.
+Of course, one goal of homeowners insurance is to make major, storm-related repairs less burdensome.
+But it’s also important to have a homeowners insurance policy you can comfortably afford month to month.

-This financial assistance kicks in after you, the homeowner, put a certain amount of money toward the repairs or replacements (this is called your deductible).
+This financial assistance kicks in after you, the insured, put a certain amount of money toward the repairs or replacements (this is called your deductible).
 Deductibles ensure that risk is shared between you and your insurer.
 This helps keep premiums affordable by deterring small claims.

 • Has a premium you can afford to pay every month.